I'm Sue Allen and I want to welcome you to Norfolk, the best and most dog friendly county in the UK....in my humble opinion!

 Broadland Angling and Pet Supplies in Stalham High Street - a good selection of mince packs and chunks/free flow minces.

-Kisi, at Ebridge, just outside of North Walsham - minces and chunks, bones etc - a good range.
+Kisi, in Wroxham - minces and chunks, bones etc - a good range.
 Worth a visit also for their lovely range of collars, leads and harnesses, treats and toys.
-Easy to get to from the East Ruston and Happisburgh houses.

 Sams Pets in North Walsham town centre - raw mince frozen packs.